 WHAT YOU NEED TO KNOW FIRST

 All students and staff will wear masks at all times except for meals and scheduled mask breaks.
-A child’s failure or refusal to wear a mask when required to do so will result in the child’s removal from in-school learning and placement in remote learning.

 We will no longer offer supervised early drop-off.
 We urge all students not to arrive at school more than 5 minutes before their scheduled start time.

-Although we will take your child’s temperature at school, you are expected to take your child’s temperature at home.
+You are expected to take your child’s temperature at home.
 If your child’s temperature is 100.0 degrees or higher, do not bring your child to school.

 No one, except PS 150 staff and students, will enter our school building without an appointment.